Loading Events

 In addition to practicing, Moses is an assistant instructor for all of Dr. Anthony Lombardi’s and Dr. Jamie Hampton’s seminars.
 He has private practices in Central Pennsylvania serving athletes and the general population, treating musculoskeletal conditions, pelvic floor disorders, and post-surgery patients.

-Lora Lolane Glundal, L.Ac. — Teaching Assistant
+Lora Lolane Glundal, L.Ac., Teaching Assistant

 Lora “Lolane” Glundal, L.Ac. is a licensed Acupuncturist & Chinese Herbalist with over 17 years of experience.
 Lolane has training in a variety of areas including Orthopedics and Dry Needling and Pelvic Floor Acupuncture.
 In addition to this, Lolane is also certified as both a Hatha/Vinyasa and Kundalini Yoga teacher.

-Lolane currently has a private practice in Central New York, assists in the Dry Needling and Pelvic Floor seminars with ASE Seminars LLC,
+Lolane currently has a private practice in Central New York, assists in the Dry Needling and Pelvic Floor seminars with ASE Seminars LLC, and will teach Pelvic Floor Yoga starting in 2025.